abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 It often strikes me how the Fire Sermon is the shortest of the three cardinal discourses of the Buddha, taking less than fifteen minutes to chant.
-Yet during the course of the Buddha’s teaching it, a thousand *bhikkhus* became *arahants*.
+Yet during the course of the Buddha’s teaching it, a thousand *bhikkhus* became *arahants*, enlightened beings no longer subject to rebirth.
 In the Pāḷi Canon that’s the largest number of people who were completely liberated during the course of listening to a single Dhamma talk.
 It’s a powerful teaching, although it can seem unremarkable in certain ways.

 In the sutta, the Buddha goes through a list explaining how all of the aspects of the senses are burning with greed, hatred, and delusion.
 The